 Author: Andras Laszlo, own translation

-Magic, that exerts its effects from the highest to the lowest domains, is the most superior and most complete actionality among the radical forms of metaphysical tradition that is at all possible in relation to human existence, or in existence in general.
+Magic, which exerts its effects from the highest to the lowest domains, is the most superior and most complete actionality among the radical forms of metaphysical tradition that is at all possible in relation to human existence, or in existence in general.

 The Greco-Latin word magic comes from the Greek mageia; a strong Indo-European etymological connection may be established between the words mageia and māyā.
 At the depth of each we can find a “mi” root that strictly speaking can’t be translated in words and conceptually it’s almost ungraspable but it is certain that it is related to creation or to creation even beyond creation.

 Certain traditional authors, including Guénon, had an aversion against magic and used, as well as recommended the word theourgia instead, as something fundamentally different from magic.
 With the utmost respect towards these authors we must say that this view is, to some degree flawed, since across millennia, two types of magic has been differentiated: mageia goetike and mageia theourgike.

 Goesis or goetia means an applied form of magic, since – although it is most directly connected to what is referred to as sorcery, the scope of magic exceeds the domains of application and applicability.
 Magia goetike or simply goetia or goetiko-mageia or goeto-mageia used to mean an applied form of magic which was also called daimono-mageia, demonomagia; this means a level of magic when magos, the magician is still not in possession of the forces of consciousness and existence in such a degree that he could perceive them on all their levels and in all their dimensions as his own.
 Certain forces and powers manifested themselves to the magician in the form of beings (demons) who in a way exercised control over them; the magician had to dominate these beings and ascertain his will through them.
 In case of a higher level of domination these beings were integrated into the direct power sphere of the magician as his own qualities.